jpipas/javis/README.md

 javis
 ======

-An Open Source ERP built with Sencha and Symfony
+An Open Source ERP built with Sencha and Silex